grd349/PBjam/README.rst

 .. image:: http://img.shields.io/badge/arXiv-2012.00580-B31B1B.svg
     :target: https://arxiv.org/abs/2012.00580

-PBjam is toolbox for modeling the oscillation spectra of solar-like oscillators.
-This involves two main parts: identifying a set of modes of interest, and accurately modeling those modes to measure their frequencies.
+PBjam is toolbox for analyzing the oscillation spectra of solar-like oscillators.
+This involves two main parts: identifying a set of modes of interest in a spectrum of oscillations, and accurately modeling those modes to measure their frequencies.

-The mode identification works by fitting the asymptotic relation for p-modes to the l=2,0 pairs, which is followed by a selection of models for fitting the l=1 modes where each model is suitable for different stages of evolution.
+The mode identification works by fitting the asymptotic relation for p-modes to the l=2,0 pairs, which is followed by a applying selection of models for fitting the l=1 modes where each model is suitable for different stages of evolution.
-The process relies on of prior knowledge gained from NASA's Kepler, K2, TESS and missions to inform the sampling.
+The process relies on of large set of previous observations of the model parameters, which are then used to construct a prior distribution to inform the sampling.
+The observations have been gathered from the Kepler, K2 and TESS missions, and expanding it to improve accuracy is an on-going process.

-Modeling the modes, or 'peakbagging', is done using the a nested sampling or MCMC algorithm, where Lorentzian profiles are fit to each of the identified modes, with much fewer contraints than during he mode ID process.
+Modeling the modes, or 'peakbagging', is done using the a nested sampling or MCMC algorithm, where Lorentzian profiles are fit to each of the identified modes, with much fewer contraints than during the mode ID process.
 This allows for a more accurate model of the spectrum of frequencies than the heavily parameterized models like the asymptotic relations.

-Read the docs at `pbjam.readthedocs.io <http://pbjam.readthedocs.io/>`_.
+To get started with PBjam please see the docs at `pbjam.readthedocs.io <http://pbjam.readthedocs.io/>`_.

 .. inclusion_marker0

 Contributing
 ------------
-If you want to raise and issue or contribute code to PBjam, see the `guidelines on contributing <https://github.com/grd349/PBjam/blob/master/CONTRIBUTING.rst>`_.
+If you want to raise an issue or contribute code to PBjam, see the `guidelines on contributing <https://github.com/grd349/PBjam/blob/master/CONTRIBUTING.rst>`_.

 Authors
 -------